Show-ha Shoten!

 Show-ha Shoten! (ショーハショーテン！, Shō-ha Shōten!
 (Note: In early chapters and promotional material, the title was officially romanized as "SHOW-HA SYO-TEN!".)) is a Japanese manga series written by Akinari Asakura and illustrated by Takeshi Obata.
-It follows high school students Azemichi Shijimi and Taiyo Higashikata as they aim to become the best comedy duo in Japan.
+It follows high school students Azemichi Shijima and Taiyo Higashikata as they aim to become the best comedy duo in Japan.
 Show-ha Shoten! was serialized monthly in Shueisha's Jump Square magazine from October 2021 to August 2025, with the chapters collected into eleven tankōbon volumes as of September 2025.
 Viz Media has licensed the series for English release in North America.

 Plot

-Shy high school student Azemichi Shijimi and former child actor Taiyo Higashikata both love comedy.
-After learning that Azemichi is a skilled and famous anonymous joke writer, Taiyo tricks him into being his partner in a sketch comedy routine for their school's cultural festival.
+Shy high school student Azemichi Shijima and former child actor Taiyo Higashikata both love comedy.
+After learning that Azemichi is a skilled joke writer famed for regular contributions to a radio show under the pen name Everyday Shijimi, Taiyo tricks him into being his partner in a sketch comedy routine for their school's cultural festival.
 The sketch is a hit, with the two winning the award for best performance.
 Realizing that each excels in the area where the other is weak, Azemichi with writing comedy and when to transition and Taiyo with performing and ad-libbing, the two decide to team up and form the comedy duo One-Way Ticket to the Top (天頂片道切符).
 In order to earn the blessing of Azemichi's parents, they must win the bimonthly High School Comedy Battle.
 There, they meet and become rivals to the duo Sprechchor and come in second place behind Rising.
 However, Rising resigns so that One-Way Ticket to the Top are elevated to first place and can continue comedy.
 Azemichi and Taiyo then enter the Kanto-2 block preliminary round of Wara-1 Koshien, or "Wara-Ko" for short, a national manzai competition for high school students.